cosmicvibes/docs/monitors/composer.md

 ### Safe

-Once your `composer.lock` file is fixed and no longer contains any know vunerabilities, a `Safe` notification will be sent to confirm everything is ok now.
+Once your `composer.lock` file is fixed and no longer contains any know vulnerabilities, a `Safe` notification will be sent to confirm everything is ok now.

 ## Configuration